 As strange as it may sound in this digital age, the answer is a definite YES!

-We found 3G/4G coverage along the route (3 Mobile) to be decent along the east coast, not so good in the north, and virtually non-existent for most of the west coast.
+We found 3G/4G cell phone coverage (3 Mobile) along the route to be decent on the east coast, not so good in the north, and virtually non-existent for most of the west coast.
 Thankfully, the GPS functionality remained largely unaffected, so the best piece of advice we can give is to do a local download of each part of the route that you think may prove useful, and use that if needed.

 Regardless, a map doesn’t run out of batteries, so take one with you and you can rest assured you’ll always know where to go!
-Mind you, so long as you keep the coast on your same side you should be fine 😀
+Mind you, so long as you keep the coast on your left or right the whole way round you should be fine 😀

 Officially, it starts in Inverness at Inverness Castle, a 3-4hr drive north of Edinburgh.
 Unofficially, it’s a circle peeps, so you can start wherever you like!